GenericMappingTools/gmt/doc/rst/source/psxyz.rst

 psxyz
 *****

+.. only:: not man

     psxyz - Plot lines, polygons, and symbols in 3-D

 Synopsis
 --------